elmatica/Open-Trade-Transfer-Package/README.md

 The software that has generated the file

 ### created
-The timestamp of the creation of the file, in format YYYY-MM-DD HH:MM:SS
+The timestamp of the creation of the file, in format YYYY-MM-DDTHH:MM:SS

 ### updated
-The timestamp of the last update of the file, in format YYYY-MM-DD HH:MM:SS
+The timestamp of the last update of the file, in format YYYY-MM-DDTHH:MM:SS

 ### project
 The name of the project included in the file